 5.1.
-Persons, Groups, and A gencies Consulted
+Persons, Groups, and Agencies Consulted

 Name Purpose & Authorities for Consultation or Coordination Findings & Conclusions State Historic Preservation Office (SHPO) Consultation for undertakings, as required by the National Historic Preservation Act (NHPA) (16 USC 470) No cultural resources would be affected.
 The project will be reviewed by SHPO as part of the quarterly submittal as per existing protocol.
-Paiute Indian Tribe of Utah (PITU) Consultation as required by the American Indian Religious Freedom Act of 1978 (42 USC 1531) and NHPA (16 USC 1531) Consultation is on-going.
+Paiute Indian Tribe of Utah (PITU) Consultation as required by the American Indian Religious Freedom Act of 1978 (42 USC 1531) and NHPA (16 USC 1531) The Tribe stated in a letter dated May 10, 2022, that they have no concerns with the project.